KiltedCode/khandaria-campaign/sessions/2020/2020-01-16-shopping-montage.md

 any easy entrance for `Pawtrick` outside of city to save spell
 the bottoms, where exits, but guarded, need to go around the city, then nav back up to the main tunnel area

-`Belsarin` remembers fake priests that interviewed him when he had vision
+`Belsaran` remembers fake priests that interviewed him when he had vision
 thinks two of them might have been those two, might have been names `Derrius` and `Insed`
 thinks he could have been pulling on own names
 also, if it's a revolt, that would be good for thieves, not bad